-Czech composer and violinist Ludwig Minkus (1826–1917) wrote several hugely popular ballet scores, many of which are still widely performed today.
-Those in The Royal Ballet's repertory include Don Quixote and La Bayadère.
+Czech composer and violinist Ludwig Minkus (1826–1917) wrote several hugely popular ballet scores, many of which are still widely performed today, including Don Quixote and La Bayadère.

 Minkus was in many ways the archetypal composer of mid-19th-century ballet.
 His music, with its strong rhythmic pulse and regular harmonic structures, is ideally suited to the ballet of his era.